jason-28/Learning-Note/SQL/SELECT from WORLD Tutorial練習.md

 SELECT name,continent,
 CASE WHEN continent='Oceania' THEN 'Australasia'

-WHEN continent='Eurasia' or continent='Turkey' THEN 'Europe/Asia'
+WHEN continent in ('Eurasia','Turkey') THEN 'Europe/Asia'

 WHEN continent='Caribbean' and name like 'B%' THEN 'North America' WHEN continent='Caribbean' and name not like 'B%' THEN 'South America'